 Excelsior, Latin for “Ever Upward”

 E Pluribus Unum, Latin for “Out of Many, One” What happened to the Latin that united our states?
 “Black Lives Matter (BLM) had an $8.5 million deficit, and its investment accounts lost nearly $10 million in value, according to 2022 tax records.”
-Listen to the Breitbart report. https://www.breitbart.com/politics/2023/05/24/2022-tax-records-show-black-lives-matter-in-red-heading-toward-insolvency/
+Listen to the Breitbart report.

-A chicken walks into a library clucking, “Book book book.”
+https://www.breitbart.com/politics/2023/05/24/2022-tax-records-show-black-lives-matter-in-red-heading-toward-insolvency/ A chicken walks into a library clucking, “Book book book.”

 He walks over to the main desk, looks up, and says, “Book book book.”
 After a bit of confusion, the librarian gives him a few books.
 The chicken quietly takes them and walks out.
 The next day, the chicken comes back.
 He places the books the librarian had given him on the desk and says, “Book book book.”
 The librarian gives him three new books, and the chicken walks out.
 This goes on for a week.
 Every day, the chicken comes in, returns the previous day’s books, and gets three new ones.
 “Book book book” is all he ever says.
 Eventually, the librarian can’t contain his curiosity and decides to follow the chicken.
 He keeps his distance as the chicken, carrying that day’s books, walks into the woods toward a local swamp.
 The chicken reaches the swamp and finds a frog sitting on a lily pad.
 He holds up the books for the frog to see and says, “Book book book!”
 The frog turns away, shakes his head, and says, “Reddit.
 Reddit.
 Reddit.”
 Courtesy of ESG on reddit.com What does the Latin word reddere mean?
 It is a verb meaning, “to pay back or render.”
 The verb in its different conjugations appears in the 1962 Latin/English Missal.
 From a contributor on reddit.com: “Also, there are some unintentional but interesting Latin meanings to the word.
 It turns out, the Latin meaning is ‘to submit for consideration or approval,’ as if it were typed on proverbial stone ages ago.”
-Headline: Joe Biden imposing new energy requirements for mobile homes which will raise housing costs. https://americandigest.com/joe-biden-imposing-new-energy-requirements-for-mobile-homes-which-will-raise-housing-costs/?

 Biden tells a New Hampshire crowd of ‘having had a house burn down with my wife in it …’ The Associated Press reports, it was a minor kitchen fire, with no damage visible from outside.
 He talks about a chat with an Amtrak conductor in his seventh year as vice president, when the guy retired 15 years before Biden became V.P. and was dead by the year of the tale.
 He claims he was offered a job by an Idaho lumber company; they have no record.
 He claims he ‘used to drive’ an 18-wheeler — it didn’t happen.
 He says he visited Pittsburgh’s Tree of Life synagogue after the 2018 massacre and spoke to the rabbi, when the synagogue says he’s never even been there.
 He exaggerates, as when he chats with Gold Star families about his late son Beau as if he’d died in action, rather than of brain cancer.
 He insists the border surge is ‘seasonal’.
 He calls his disastrous Afghan withdrawal a ‘success’ while falsely claiming his generals didn’t object.

-First, we recognize the slant when people use the words book banning, words that are a veneer for sexual content.
-Second, we know what is meant by “underserved communities,” as one winner said, “I am a descendant of Aztec kings.”
-“Just curious, young man, did you do a 23and me, or are you boasting?”
+Today, the magazine sent out an email with the headline, “Stand Up to Book Banning”.
+The political slogan was attached to winners’ photos in the magazine’s high school writing contests, 2015-2023, which came with prize monies.
+First, we recognize a slant when people say book banning, words that are a veneer for sexual content.
+Second, we know what is meant by “underserved communities.”
+As one winner said, “I am a descendant of Aztec kings.”
+“Just curious, young man, did you do an ancestry search, or are you boasting?”
 Not one white boy is among those pictured.
 All kinds of people write good stories, but ethnicity, which is immaterial, is now a barrier.
-This degradation in the mainstream publishing world is widespread and very uncatholic, described by powerthesaurus.org as, “of or associated with a province; limited or below average in number or quantity or magnitude or extent; not wide; not open or affording passage or access.”
+This degradation in the mainstream publishing world is widespread, very uncatholic, which is described by powerthesaurus.org, as, “of or associated with a province; limited or below average in number or quantity or magnitude or extent; not wide; not open or affording passage or access.”
 Just look up book agents and find out.
-What you will find in my English category are classic short stories and poems, and they are what I have assigned to students.
-Solutions: look at the copyright page to determine who the book publisher is and what the company has published and exit public school.
-In so doing, their pockets will be emptied.
-Do not subscribe to this magazine.
-I unsubscribed. |
+The only thing material you will find in my English category are classic short stories and poems, what I have assigned to students.
+Solution: look at the copyright page to determine who the book publisher is and what the company has published and do not buy.
+I do not recommend this magazine.
+I unsubscribed.
+Headline: New IRS whistleblower letter suggests DOJ [Department of Justice] interference in Hunter Biden probe dates back years.
+“The allegation appeared in a May 18 letter the agent sent to IRS Commissioner Daniel Werfel, and it was made public Monday evening as part of a whistleblower package his supervisor sent Congress and the Office of Special Counsel, the government’s official whistleblower protection agency.
+Just The News Gary Shapley, IRS supervisory special agent

 Categories